-Mujuzi is a CFR gazetted in 1932 and is a collection of three former forest reserves, Mujuzi, Kiraala and Byante from north to south.
-Along the lakeshore, there are a small number of fishing landing sites, the largest of which, Ddimo and Bale, have associated fishing villages within the reserve.
-While surveys in the 1990s found that there was encroachment into the forest around Ddimo, particularly for extraction of timber and fuel, satellite imagery suggests that agricultural encroachment near the village of Katinyondo and north of Bale has resulted in greater forest loss since 2010 (Lwanga 1996; World Resources Institute 2023).
+Mujuzi is a Central Forest Reserve gazetted in 1932 and is a collection of three former forest reserves, Mujuzi, Kiraala and Byante from north to south.
+Along the lakeshore there are a small number of fishing landing sites, the largest of which, Ddimo and Bale, have associated fishing villages within the reserve.
+While 1990s surveys found that there was encroachment into the forest around Ddimo, particularly extraction of timber and fuel, satellite imagery suggests that agricultural encroachment near the village of Katinyondo and north of Bale has resulted in greater forest loss since 2010 (Lwanga, 1996; World Resources Institute, 2023).
 During our visit to the site, we observed small-scale logging and charcoal burning in the lattermost area.
 While we did not observe grazing within the reserve, the grassy areas are likely kept open by cattle farming.
 In 2022, a local campaign, "Save Mujuzi Forest", was established when a local businessman claimed to have a mailo (freehold) land title on the forest.
-Part of the forest had been cleared for growing pineapples as a result of this claim (Kutamba 2022).
-Other legal cases are ongoing concerning those who have claimed land titles within the reserve (Ssekweyama 2022).
-Uganda Peoples Defense Force officers were subsequently deployed in this site and pineapple growers were ordered to vacate (Ssenyonga 2022).
+Part of the forest had been cleared for growing pineapples as a result of this claim (Kutamba, 2022).
+Other legal cases are ongoing concerning those who have claimed land titles within the reserve (Ssekweyama, 2022).
+UPDF officers were subsequently deployed to this site and pineapple growers were ordered to vacate (Ssenyonga, 2022).
 It is important that land rights are resolved in the area and that the granting of land titles within protected areas is halted as such disputes are undermining conservation efforts.

-The Masaka District Forest Office estimates that 2,545 acres (ca. 10 km2) of forest cover has been lost to logging and cultivation overall (Ssenyonga 2022).
-But despite several threats, this forest is in better condition than Jubiya CFR to the north where fishing activities have been restricted, forcing communities to exploit forest resources as an alternative livelihood option.
+The Masaka District Forest Office estimates that 2,545 acres (ca. 10 km2) of forest cover has been lost to logging and cultivation overall (Ssenyonga, 2022).
+But despite several threats, this forest is in better condition than Jubiya CFR to the north where fishing activities have been restricted, forcing communities to exploit forest resources for their livelihoods.